ece-student/Team-16/docs/Milestone3/milestone3.md

  Real-time Maze mapping
  * The real-time maze mapping is the real time implementation of the simulation done above using a robot.
 In order to do this, we started by adding helper functions that would allow us to incorporate the additional wallsensors, backtracking, and mainly searching algorithm.
 We used modular design by dividing our code into main explorer and helper function codes.
  * Below are the major components of the codes that will finally be used in order to implement depth first search algorithm.
      * Direction specification:  NORTH = 1(0001), EAST  = 2(0010), SOUTH = 4(0100), WEST  = 8(1000).
+     * Turn specification: FORWARD = 0 , LEFT =1, RIGHT=2
      * Visited Matrix: used to keep track of the matrices that are already visited by the robot.
 We assume that all matrices are unvisited except for the matrix on the bottom right corner which is where the robot starts its exploration on the maze.
-         * unvisited =0 and visited =1
+         * unvisited =0 , visited =1, current= 6
      * Wall matrix: used to keep track of wall locations.
 It is initialized in a way that sets a boundary value for the walls across the 4x5 maze.
 For instance the (0,0) position has wall locations set by 9(1001) which implies that there is a wall on the NORTH and WEST side by default.

 #### Helper Functions
+* rightOrientation- To make a right orientation the current orientation is shifted 90 degrees in the clockwise direction.
+This is used to update the orientation of the robot when it makes a 180 degree turn before back tracking.
+* resetIndex: resets the left, front, right, and left X and Y axis locations of the robot.
+* neighbourIndex- sets front, back, right and left x and Y indices of the neighboring grid locations relative to the robot's orientation.
+* update visited: updates the visited matrix whenever the robot moves along a specific grid so that it doesn't revisit it again unless it has to backtrack.
+* rightTurn-
+* opposite-
-* Robot orientation-
+* leftTurn-
-* resetindex-
+* lineFollow-
-* index-
+* goStraight-
-* update visited:
+* currentPosition-
 * Wall orientation-
 * update_WallMatrix-
 * stack_push-